wtsi-ssg/simple-image-builder/README.md

 The directory variable is a file path to the image-creation/ubuntu14.04 directory.
 This directory contains the standard scripts and files that are capable of building the base image

 ## scripts
-This directory contains the scripts used to configure MySQL.
+This directory contains the scripts used additional software.

 ## VMWare cleanup